Home

 What is wireframing?

-The design process includes wireframing which means drawing a simple model of a web page or application.
+The design process includes wireframing, which involves creating a simple model of a web page or application.
 It explains where all the important elements, like navigation, content sections, buttons and images can be put, without going into detail about the design.
-By using wireframes, designers, developers and stakeholders come to agreement about the project’s functions and workflow, so the next stages of design and coding are less complicated.
+By using wireframes, designers, developers, and stakeholders come to an agreement about the project’s functionality and workflow, so the next stages of design and coding are less complicated.

 What is a wireframe?

 A wireframe gives a simple overview of the main structure, layout and functions of a web page or app.
-Usually, it depends on boxes, lines and blank spaces to show the important sections such as headers, menus, buttons and different content blocks.
+It usually relies on boxes, lines, and blank spaces to highlight important sections such as headers, menus, buttons and different content blocks.
 A wireframe leaves out information about colors, images and fonts.
-Instead, their main priorities are how the interface functions, how content is arranged and usability, letting everyone involved agree before proceeding to fine design details.
+Instead, the main focus is on interface functionality, content arrangement, and usability, letting everyone involved agree before proceeding to fine design details.

 3 types of wireframe designs